Gizmotronn/starsailors/hydejack/_posts/2019-03-15-Star-Sailors-Plot.md

 ---
-title: The Star Sailors Plot (Prologue to Chapter 2)
+title: The Star Sailors Plot (Part 1)
 image: /assets/img/blog/star-wars-cyberpunk-ap.jpg
 description: >
   The current stage of Star Sailors development is the novella.
 There are 2 version: the ACORD version and the public version.
 I'm going to talk about the plot of the public version today.
 I'm also going to talk about what gave me the idea to write about Star Sailors.
 I hope you enjoy!